 When staying at a hotel, if we had to leave and couldn’t bring Chloe with us, we would set her up in the bathroom.
 We’d put her food and water bowls in there, lay the floor towel down, and turn on the bathroom fan.
 We would also turn the TV on.
 We did this because we knew she’d bark at every little sound from outside and cause a nuisance.

 When staying at an Airbnb, we would always ask the host first if we could leave her there while we went out.
 The hosts always said yes, and sometimes they even offered to watch her and keep her company.
 Otherwise, we would just leave her in our room (if staying at a shared Airbnb).

 P.S.
 Please try not to leave your dogs alone for more than a couple hours

 6. Prepare to Skip the Activities

-Many people maybe don’t realize this but there are definitely some sacrifices you have to make when you bring your pets with you on vacation.
-We have had to pass up A LOT of local tours and activities and eating inside sit-down restaurants because we had Chloe with us.
+Many people maybe don’t realize this, but there are definitely some sacrifices you have to make when you bring your pets with you on vacation.
+We have had to pass up A LOT of local tours and activities…and eating at sit-down restaurants because we had Chloe with us.
 However, we have always been totally okay with that.
-We have been able to bring her with us to many public places, parks, and we are always happy getting food togo to eat in the car or at a nearby park.
+We have been able to bring her with us to many public places, parks, and we are always happy getting food to-go to eat in the car or at a nearby park.
 The memories of having her with us is worth it.

 P.S.
 Please never leave your dog in the car.